nikhatshaikh11/JS-Interview-Questions/README.md

 The first part is an anonymous function i.e. a function without a name, ecnclosed inside of a pair of parenthesis.
 Whenever the JS engine sees the word 'funtion' it assumes that we're declaring a function and thus it expects a function name because by the syntax of declaring a function in JS, it has to have a name.
 And so without these first set of parenthesis, the compiler would throw an error.
 Thus we add this first set of paremthesis to let the compiler know that its not a function declaration but a function exprssion.
 The second set of parenthesis again make sense because in JS to invoke a function, we have to use parenthesis after it name..so that's what the second set of parethesis is doing..its invoking the function that we just declared.

 #  What is the difference between a function declaration and a function expression?
+A. The main difference between a function declaraation and a function expression is that the function name can be omitted in case of function expression to create anonymous functions but not in case of declaration.
+We can use function declarations for eg in the global scope and make it available throughout the code.
+If we dont want that, if we for eg want to limit the availablity of the function, we can use function expresson.
+Another difference is that function declarations are hoisted while function expressions are not. so for eg: printName() function printName ( ) { }
+will not throw any error
+but
+printName()
+const printName = () => {}
+will throw an error (printName is not a function in case of var, not defined in case of let and const)

 # 3. What is an Object is JS?
 A. JS has two types of data types, namely primitives and non-primitives.
 Primitive data types can hold a single value at a time.
 However, if we want to store multiple and more compelx data in a variable, we can use non-primitives, more commonly known as Objects.
 So Objects in JS are standalone entity which has properties and methods of its own.